Battjmo/BreakStijl/README.md

 The player will be able to:

-- [ ] Generate a near-infinite number of van-Doesburg-inpsired playing field
+- [ ] Generate a near-infinite number of van Doesburg-inpsired playing fields.
 - [ ] Be greeted by fun sound effect when they collide with the blocks composing said field.
 - [ ] Start, pause, and restart the game.
 - [ ] Play some dang breakout.

-It will also feature modals descriving the game itself, as well as the artist and movement that inspired it.
+It will also feature modals describing the game itself, as well as the artist and movement that inspired it.

 ## Wireframe